charliemagati/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 11 -- 11-directories - Counts the number of directories and sub-directories in the current directory

 File 12 -- 12-newest_files - Displays the 10 newest files in the current directory

+File 13 -- 13-unique - Takes a list of words as input and prints only words that appear exactly once